Idealistic7/Idealistic7/README.md

 # Hi there! 🙋 I am Adarsh Patel

-I'm an Aspiring software developer graduated from NIT, Raipur.
+I'm an Aspiring Software developer graduated from NIT, Raipur.
 Passionate about learning and explore new things.

 ## 🤹 Skills